tmontaigu/dbase-rs/README.md

 # dbase-rs

-Rust library to read (and write) .dbf (dBase / FoxPro) files.
+Rust library to read and write .dbf (dBase / FoxPro) files.

-Reading File works well for most files
+Most of the dBase III and FoxPro types can be read and written, with the exception of the Memo which can only be read (writing will come in a later release).

-(if you have a problem reading one, don't hesitate to file an issue)
+If dbase-rs fails to read of write a fail or does something incorrectly, don't hesitate to open an issue.

-Writing produces files that most dbf reader should be able to read, but the implementation of it is still a work in progress